Mercerenies/latitude/spec/ch3_object.md

  * An object pool consisting of all of the objects that are reachable from a Latitude program, as well as zero or more uninitialized objects which may be used in the future.
- * An interpreter state, consisting of special internal registers available to the VM which contain the current continuation and program state.
+ * An interpreter state, sometimes referred to as register memory, consisting of special internal registers available to the VM which contain the current continuation and program state.
  * A global symbol table consisting of a bidirectional map between integers and names.
  * A collection of read-only registers, often function tables, which